github-early-access/enterprise-teams-private-beta/README.md

 * What is an ideal Enterprise for the private beta?
-     - EMU customer with GHAS licensces
+     - EMU customers
-     - Enterprises with 2 or more orgs will find the most value from the private beta.
+     - GHEC customers with 2 or more orgs will find the most value from the private beta.

 * How will I know when they have access to the feature?
      - The product team or your account representative will notify the you.